Oklahoma

 Notification Requirements and Timeline

-Under 24 O.S. § 163, entities must provide notice without unreasonable delay after discovering a breach.
-The law permits a reasonable delay only when necessary to:
+Under the act, entities must provide notice without unreasonable delay after discovering a breach.
+The law permits a reasonable delay only when necessary to determine the scope of the breach, restore system integrity, or cooperate with a law enforcement investigation.

 Individual notice must be provided to each affected Oklahoma resident.
 The notice must include the date of the breach, a description of the personal information involved, and steps the individual can take to protect themselves.